 A stunning, quintessentially British seaside town that is charming through and through, Weymouth holidays will provide the answer for those seeking a slice of the English coast.
-Sitting on historical land, with sandy beaches and a superb harbour, it’s an ideal destination for a family break or a summer getaway
+Sitting on historical land, with sandy beaches and a superb harbour, it’s an ideal destination for a family break or a summer getaway.

 Kids and animal lovers will find the Sea Life Park and Marine Sanctuary the ideal place to spend a day, watching the underwater creatures and learning about their habitat.
 If you’re extremely lucky, you may even be able to spot dolphins in the harbour.
-Arguably the best time to spot them and the best time to spend holidays in Weymouth are during the summer months between July and September.
+Arguably the best time to spot them and the best time to embark on holidays to Weymouth are during the summer months between July and September.
 Another unique attraction in Weymouth is Sandworld, a sand sculpture centre that is open from April to November.
 The sculptures are the work of some of the best sand artists in the world and the kids will love gawping at the various, jaw-dropping results.

 The Isle of Portland is situated eight kilometres south of Weymouth and is the southernmost point of Dorset.
 Portland forms the centre of the Jurassic Coast and is extremely significant for its geology and landforms.
 You can enjoy jumping around the rugged terrain, hunting for fossils or relaxing on the beautiful strip that is Chesil Beach.